guidobonerz/ptah/README.md

 - getPrimaryAttributes > return attributes[]
 - hasMultiplePrimaryAttriutes > return bool

-A documentation of the general GOLANG templates can be found [here](https://pkg.go.dev/text/template)
+A documentation of the general GO templates can be found [here](https://pkg.go.dev/text/template)